-The aim of the present research was to answer the question of whether a change can be made in the role perception of service providers from being focused on teaching Activities of Daily Living – ADL skills, based on a medical model to an emphasis on personal development based on a social model and humanistic orientation.
-Can service providers change their view from regarding teaching skills as their primary objective to regarding the individual's personal identity as the major objective of their professional work?
+The aim of the present research was to answer the question of whether service providers might be able to change their perceptions of their role, specifically from a focus on teaching Activities of Daily Living (ADL skills) - based on a medical model - to an emphasis on personal development based on the social model and a humanistic orientation.
+In other words, can service providers change their view about their primary objective of their professional work, such that they shift from the central goal of teaching skills to focusing on the individual's personal identity?
 In order to answer this question, the present research started from practice as the beginning stage of a change of concept.
-Thus, instead of trying to teach service providers knowledge regarding the basic ideological basis that should redefine their role and expecting them to implement it in practice, in the present study the reverse was adopted – service providers were asked to indulge, in practice, and position themselves in a new manner.
-The goal was to enable them to experience their role in a new way – a way based on humanistic principles.
-Indeed, our assumption is that humanistic orientation must be experienced in order to become a professional practice for providing support.
+Thus, instead of trying to teach service providers specific knowledge about the ideological basis that should redefine their role and expecting them to implement it in practice, the reverse procedure was adopted – service providers were asked to implement the perspective in practice, such that they position themselves in a new manner.
+The goal was to enable service providers to experience their role in a new way, one based on humanistic principles.
+Indeed, our assumption was that the humanistic orientation must be experienced in order for it to become the default professional practice for providing support.

-For the present study, Dare to Dream (Bryen, 2012) was chosen.
+In the present study, the Dare to Dream (Bryen, 2012) program was chosen.
 This program enables service providers to experience professional relationships that are based on a humanistic orientation.
 Concepts such as respect for every human being based on the appreciation that as a human being every person has an embedded value, can have an understanding of the outside 'world' and an insight into his own inner 'world', can lead a purposeful life based on his/her aims.
-Thus, according to humanistic orientation, the person is an agent that can lead his/her life according to a set of values.
-These values are the criteria for decision making since they indicate what is more or less important thus providing a set of priorities that underlay decision making and everyday behavior.
-The humanistic orientation contributed to the field of disabilities notions such as meaningful life and quality of life.
-The implications of this orientation to practice implies a redefinition of the interactions between supporters and the people they support.
+Thus, on the basis of the humanistic orientation, people are agents of their own lives and live in accordance with their own sets of values.
+These values are then the criteria for decision-making, as they indicate what is more or less important, and thus provide a set of priorities that underlie one’s decision-making and everyday behavior.
+The humanistic orientation has contributed notions, such as the importance of living a meaningful life and having a high quality of life, to the field of disabilities.
+The implications of this orientation for practice imply a redefinition of the interactions between supporters and the people they support.